-Seattle and Sioux Falls in South Dakota are at similar latitudes, but one of these two cities enjoys a more moderate climate than the other.
+Seattle and Sioux Falls in South Dakota sit at similar latitudes, but one of these two cities enjoys a more moderate climate than the other.
 Winters in Sioux Falls are much colder, and both temperature and precipitation vary to greater extremes between summer and winter.
-One of the reasons why Seattle enjoys a more moderate climate is because it lies on the coast, and like other large bodies of water, oceans tend to have a moderating effect on the climate of coastal regions.
+Among other reasons, Seattle enjoys a more moderate climate because Seattle lies on the coast, and like other large bodies of water, oceans tend to have a moderating effect on the climate of coastal regions.

 Water has a much greater ability to store heat than many other substances.
 On average, the amount of energy needed to increase the temperature of a body of water by 1 degree Celsius (a span of 1.8 degrees Fahrenheit) is about 4 1/2 times greater than the amount needed to heat up an equal mass of land.
 Consequently, large bodies of water heat up and cool down more slowly than adjacent land masses, so their temperature changes less dramatically with the seasons.

 In regions north or south of the tropics, large bodies of water like the ocean release heat during the winter and soak it up during the summer, keeping temperatures within a more moderate range.
 In other words, the ocean acts a little like a heat sink -- and a very effective one at that.
 The uppermost 10 feet of the ocean can store as much heat as Earth's entire atmosphere.

 The oceans play a complicated role in coastal climates thanks to ocean currents, which act as giant conveyor belts transporting heat away from tropical regions toward the frigid poles.
 Often this serves to keep coastal regions at northern latitudes warmer than they would be otherwise.
 The famous Gulf Stream, for example, transports heat north along the eastern coast of North America and ultimately toward Europe, ensuring that Europe enjoys a warmer and more moderate climate than it would without the stream.